Omnistac/zedux/docs/guides/optimizingPerformance.md

 Zedux has two special [meta types](/docs/api/metaTypes.md) that it uses internally but can technically be accessed. [`metaTypes.SKIP_REDUCERS`](/docs/api/metaTypes.md#skip_reducers) and [`metaTypes.SKIP_PROCESSORS`](/docs/api/metaTypes.md#skip_processors) can be used to skip the store's reducer and processor layers, respectively.
 These will also skip the reducer or processor layers of any child stores.

 These should almost never be necessary.
+And they will obviously cause confusing bugs if used incorrectly.
 Use sparingly.